T Level Health - Mental Health Nursing CACHE Level 3

 Skills

-Medical practitioners diagnose mental and physical injuries, disorders and diseases, prescribe and give treatment, recommend preventative action, and conduct medical education and research activities.
-They may specialise in particular areas of modern medicine or work in general practice and, where necessary, refer the patient to a specialist.
+Generalist medical practitioners diagnose mental and physical injuries, disorders and diseases, prescribe and give treatment, recommend preventative action, and conduct medical education and research activities.
+They work in hospitals or in general practice and, where necessary, refer the patient to a specialist.

 Requirements: Honours, Bachelor's degree